-Sometimes simply dieting and exercising are not enough to take care of waistline problems.
+Sometimes, simply dieting and exercising is not enough to take care of waistline problems.
 In such cases, a patient may wish to consider a tummy tuck (or abdominoplasty).
 A tummy tuck is the surgical removal of excess skin or fatty deposits from the abdomen, along with the repositioning of abdomen muscles into a tighter and more contoured form.

 Reasons for Considering an Abdominoplasty:

 Abdominoplasty surgery lasts anywhere from one hour (mini-abdominoplasty) to three hours, depending on the desired look and the patient’s unique physiology.
 To begin the procedure, an incision is made just above the pubic bone area.
 This incision goes horizontally across the lower abdomen and sometimes around to the back.

 The skin is then lifted away from the muscle tissue, and excess skin is removed.
 The abdomen muscle is tightened to provide a firmly contoured stomach and well-defined waistline.
 Finally, the belly button (umbilicus) is repositioned, and the skin incision is closed.

 A mini abdominoplasty is for those individuals requiring a mild to moderate degree of skin excess removal from the lower abdomen without the need for the belly button to be repositioned.

 The Recovery Process

 Generally, post-operative instructions call for plenty of rest and limited movement in order to speed up the healing process and recovery time.
 As the body recuperates, the patient can expect some swelling, bruising, and discomfort.
 Medication can be prescribed to relieve any pain caused by the procedure.
 The stitches, in general, are dissolvable apart from those around the belly button which will be removed one week after the surgery.

 Normal activities can generally be resumed within two weeks.
 A supportive abdominal garment is worn for several weeks after surgery.